jonnor/machinehearing/knowit2020/README.md

 Open

-Have an application that needs Audio ML but think this sounds wayy to complicated.
+Have an application that needs Audio ML but think this sounds way to complicated.

 Come talk to us about our platform and services Possibility of pilot projects in Fall 2020